-- Performance of RT&MI resident during daily work; - Performance in a direct observational assessment of 10-20 min regarding trainee-patient interactions; - Direct observation of procedural skills: Diagnostic and therapeutic procedural skills.
-Timely and specific feedback from trainers to RT&MI residents is mandatory after each procedure. - C. The end-of-year examination will be limited to R1, R2, and R3 residents.
-The number of examinations, eligibility, and passing scores were established in accordance with the ommission's training and examination rules and regulations.
-The examination details are published on the commission's website www.scfhs.org.sa.

-- The format shall include 100-150 MCQ, in which thefour best options must be chosen (or A-type). - The examination shall contain K1 and K2 cognitive-level questions (recall and comprehension), usually delivered as questions with scenarios (interpretation, analysis, decision making, reasoning, and problem solving) in accordance with a test blueprint. - The examination shall include questions from medical sciences, including anatomy, physiology, pathology, and physics - Summary table of the formative assessment tools:
+- Performance of the resident during daily work; - Performance in a direct observational assessment of 10-20 min regarding trainee-patient interactions; - Direct observation of procedural skills: Diagnostic and therapeutic procedural skills; Timely and specific feedback from trainers to residents is mandatory after each procedure. - C. The end-of-year examination will be limited to R1, R2, and R3 residents.
+The number of examinations, eligibility, and passing scores are established in accordance with the commission's training and examination rules and regulations.
+The examination details are published on the commission's website www.scfhs.org.sa. - D. The format shall include 100-150 MCQ, in which the four best options must be chosen (or A-type). - E. The examination shall contain K1 and K2 cognitive-level questions (recall and comprehension), usually delivered as questions with scenarios (interpretation, analysis, decision-making, reasoning, and problem-solving) in accordance with a test blueprint. - F. The examination shall include questions from medical sciences, including anatomy, physiology, pathology, and physics. - G. Summary Table of Formative Assessment Tools assessment: